SQ-Gao/TRAmHap/README.md

 # TRAmHap

-A novel deep-learning framework, termed **TRAmaHap**, that predict transcriptional activity using characteristics of DNA methylation haplotypes in proximal promoters and enhancers as far as 25 kb away from TSS.
+A novel deep-learning framework, termed **TRAmaHap**, that predicts transcriptional activity using characteristics of DNA methylation haplotypes in proximal promoters and enhancers as far as 25 kb away from TSS.

 ### Prerequisites